KrAZ Cougar: Service history

 A National Guard Cougar in September 2015, near Yavoriv, Ukraine.

-The KrAZ Cougar entered service with the Ukrainian National Guard in 2014.
-Soon afterwards, the vehicle was deployed to Eastern Ukraine following the outbreak of the Donbas War.
-Many of the vehicles proved to be ambush-resistant, and were popular with their users.
-In December 2014, a Cougar saved the lives of its crew after an IED attack.
-The vehicle continued to serve through the 2022 Russian Invasion.

 The OSCE operated 10 Cougars donated by the Ukrainian Armed Forces, which were used extensively during the War in Donbas.
 When the OSCE Mission to Ukraine ended in 2022, the vehicles were returned to the Ukrainian military.

 During a parade on May 17, 2017, at least two KrAZ Cougar vehicles were seen in service with the Libyan National Army.

-In 2023, a single captured Ukrainian Cougar was seen being used by Belarusian forces during training exercises.
+During the 2022 Russian invasion, at least four Cougars were destroyed, and another four were captured.